The Relationship Between Employee Engagement and Mental Health

 What do we mean when we talk about employee engagement?
 Many people assume employee engagement means employees feel happy or satisfied at work.
 However, this isn’t strictly true.

 Employee engagement is when an employee feels emotionally committed to an organization and its goals.
 In other words, an engaged employee cares about the company they work for.
-They don’t just come into work at 9am, leave at 5pm and count down the days until their next paycheck.
+They don’t just come into work at 9 am, leave at 5 pm, and count down the days until their next paycheck.
 They are fully engaged and committed to the company and its future aspirations.
+A robust employee engagement strategy and workforce engagement strategy, starting from the employee onboarding phase, are essential for fostering this level of commitment.

 The Relationship Between Engagement and Mental Health